top of page

 Square Logo.png

-The League of Women Voters of Sussex Highlands (LWVSH) is an all-volunteer nonpartisan, non-profit organization that works to empower voters and defend democracy.
-They help democracy work by protecting voting rights and encouraging robust election participation.
-Elections and voting are core concerns for the League and for more than 70 years, the LWVSH has been active in our local community.
-Some of the local activities they participate in are:
+The League of Women Voters of Sussex Highlands (LWVSH) is a non-partisan, non-profit organization that works to empower voters and defend democracy.
+For more than 70 years, the LWVSH has been active in our local community.

-The League of Women Voters of Sussex Highlands (LWVSH) is an all-volunteer nonpartisan, non-profit organization that works to empower voters and defend democracy.
-They help democracy work by protecting voting rights and encouraging robust election participation.
-Elections and voting are core...
+The League of Women Voters of Sussex Highlands (LWVSH) is a non-partisan, non-profit organization that works to empower voters and defend democracy.
+For more than 70 years, the LWVSH has been active in our local...

 Upcoming Music